 Wedding Reception Planning Timeline: Step by Step From Start to Finish

 Twelve to nine months before the wedding, secure your reception venue and catering.
 Popular venues often book more than a year in advance, especially during peak season.
 If your venue does not include catering, reserve your caterer and bar service early.
+Read this blog for more information on selecting your wedding venue.

 Eight to six months before, finalize your estimated guest count and begin discussing layout options.
 Start selecting rentals, linens, and lighting direction.

 Five to three months before, confirm menu selections and bar packages.
 Begin mapping out your wedding reception timeline and order of events.
+Read this blog on Food and Beverage Guidelines.

 Two months before, create your seating chart and confirm floor plan details with your venue.
+This blog explains what not to do when creating your seating chart.

 Two weeks before, submit your final guest count and review the complete reception timeline with all vendors.